decentral1se/tasty-discover/README.md

 ## Configure Cabal Test Suite

-In order for Cabal/Stack to know where the tests are, you'll need to configure the main-is option of your test-suite to point to that file.
+In order for Cabal/Stack to know where the tests are, you'll need to configure the main-is option of your test-suite to point to the driver file.
 In the following example, the test driver file is called Driver.hs:

 ```
 test-suite test